A viral reprise: When COVID-19 strikes again and again | WTOP News

 The most recent illness was milder still, causing sinus pressure, brain fog, a woozy feeling and fatigue.
 That one, positive on a home test and confirmed with a PCR test, hit despite her Moderna booster shot.

-Mancini doesn’t have any known health conditions that could put her at risk for COVID.
-She takes COVID-19 precautions like masking in the grocery store and on the subway.
+Mancini doesn’t have any known health conditions that could put her at risk for COVID-19.
+She takes precautions like masking in the grocery store and on the subway.
 But she usually doesn’t wear a mask on stage.

 “I’m a singer, and I’m in these crowded bars and I’m in these little clubs, some of which don’t have a lot of ventilation, and I’m just around a lot of people,” said Mancini, who also plays accordion and percussion.
 “That’s the price that I’ve paid for doing a lot throughout these past few years.
 It’s how I make my living.”